IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 The example program demonstrates shutting down the peripherals.

-For that and the remaining steps, well-written articles are available online explaining all about it.
+For that and the remaining steps also, well-written articles are available online explaining all about it.
 For the moment, I leave to the reader all the joy of finding them.

 ### The Results